-Now we take the norm of~\eqref{eq:individError} and use submultiplicativity of the matrix norm to obtain
+Now, we take the norm of~\eqref{eq:individError} and use submultiplicativity of the matrix norm to obtain

 where $\lambda_\mathrm{min}(M_i) $ denotes the smallest eigenvalue of the matrix $M_i$.
-We split the analysis of the terms on the right-hand side into the analysis of the smallest eigenvalue of $M_i$ and controlling the norm in the numerator.

-\textbf{Controlling the smallest eigenvalue of $M_i$~} Since $M_i$ is not a purely random matrix we need to deploy different tools than the ones presented in~\cite{matni2019tutorial} to control $\lambda_\mathrm{min}(M_i)$.
+We split the analysis of the terms on the right-hand side into the analysis of the smallest eigenvalue of $M_i$ and controlling the norm in the numerator. \textbf{Controlling the smallest eigenvalue of $M_i$.~} Since $M_i$ is not a purely random matrix we need to deploy different tools than the ones presented in~\citet{matni2019tutorial} to control $\lambda_\mathrm{min}(M_i)$.
 In particular, we proceed in two steps.
 First, we show that we can express the smallest eigenvalue of the full matrix as the smallest eigenvalue of the block diagonal terms and an error term depending on the off-diagonal elements.
 Then, we use Hoeffding's inequality to show that the off-diagonal elements are small compared to the block-diagonal terms if we collect enough samples.
-For the subsequent analysis we apply the Courant-Fisher minimax theorem~\cite[Theorem 8.1.2]{golub2013matrix} and consider ${\lambda_\mathrm{min} = \lambda_{n_x+1}}$ and $\Vert v \Vert = 1$, such that we obtain
+For the subsequent analysis we apply the Courant-Fisher minimax theorem~\citep[Theorem 8.1.2]{golub2013matrix} and consider $v \in \R^{n_x+1}$ with $\Vert v \Vert = 1$, such that we obtain

-Note that we can combine the first two terms into an eigenvalue condition on a block-diagonal matrix, s.\,t.

-More precisely,~\eqref{eq:minEigRefomulation} shows that the minimum eigenvalue of the block-diagonal matrix as well as the error term serves as a lower-bound of the true minimum eigenvalue.
+Note that we can combine the first two terms into an eigenvalue condition on a block-diagonal matrix, i.e., More precisely,~\eqref{eq:minEigRefomulation} shows that the minimum eigenvalue of the block-diagonal matrix as well as the error term serve as a lower-bound on the true minimum eigenvalue.